Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 - Brights
 - Jokers
 - The [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup), [![Icon for month 12](/hanafuda/icons/monthicon_12.png =20x)Yellow Paulownia](/en/hanafuda/suits/paulownia#yellow-bottom-chaff), and [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Lightning](/en/hanafuda/suits/willow#lightning) cards

+If the player holds 3 cards of the same month, the compensation is doubled.

+To claim compensation, the player must reveal all relevant cards (including the 3 of a kind, for double compensation).
+The compensation value of their hand is then paid to them by each of the two *non-dealer* active players.

 # Variations
 Much like its sibling, [Koi-Koi](/en/hanafuda/games/koi-koi), Go-Stop has a great number of variations and optional rules, which we will try our best to collect here.
 Feel free to add or remove these rules as you like!